willfurnass/sheffield_hpc/stanagepilot/software/apps/openfoam.rst

 Installation note for Administrators:
 -------------------------------------

-Not relevant for Pilot phase.
+Not relevant for Pilot User phase.

 Example decomposeParDict:
 -------------------------